 In January of 1990, Positive Images opened its doors as a co-creation of Beverlee Laird and Jim Foster, MFT.
 The first meeting was held in Jim Foster’s counseling office located in Santa Rosa.
-It was attended by 5 young gay men.
+It was attended by 5 young gay men who were desperate for support, connection, and community.
 Due to demand, the bimonthly Thursday night support meetings soon became weekly after the first year.
-Today there is an average attendance of 25 members plus a few adult mentors at every meeting.
+Today there is an average attendance of 30 members (plus a few adult volunteers) at every meeting.

-The first Positive Images office was created in 1994, – a tiny room located at 1023 4th St. in Santa Rosa.
+The first official Positive Images office was created in 1994 – a tiny room located at 1023 4th St. in Santa Rosa.
 It was a co-creation of Todd and Dawn, who were co-facilitators at the time.
-In October, they put on a “Homecoming Out” dance, as well as the first Positive Images Valentine’s dance in February of 1996.
+In October 1994, they put on a “HomeComing-Out” dance, and later the first Positive Images Valentine’s Dance in February 1996.

-In 1998, the PI office moved down the hall into its first full-sized space – Suite “B”- which served as headquarters for the group’s growth for the next four years.
-In 1999, Nancy Vogl joined Positive Images and created a unique co-executive directorship (a conjoint job-share with Jim Foster).
+In 1998, the PI office moved down the hall into its first full-sized space – Suite “B”- which served as headquarters for the organization and allowed for growth over the next four years.
+In 1999, Nancy Vogl joined Positive Images and created a unique co-executive directorship with Jim Foster).
 The organization continued to grow and evolve until it became apparent that more space was desperately needed.

 In the Fall of 2003, PI seized a timely opportunity to move into a house on Chinn Street.
 This location would be PI’s home for many years and is fondly remembered by many in our community as our home base.
 With more members ever, and larger participation in all of our programming, we eventually outgrew the Chinn Street house.